Xentrk/x3mRouting/README.md

 #### VPN Server and Client Routing Script Changes
   * The separate scripts for:
-    * IPSET list creation and routing using the ASN, Amazon AWS, dnsmasq and Manual methods
+    * IPSET list creation and routing using the ASN, Amazon AWS, dnsmasq and manual methods
     * VPN Server to VPN Client routing
     * VPN Server to IPSET routing